 The suppliers are agricultural businesses who often rely on a largely temporary/short term labour force at peak activity periods such as the grape harvest.
 We recognise that this type of workforce may be at increased risk of exploitation.
-As a result, all of our wine buyers have undertaken targeted training in Modern Slavery so that they are in a position to assess conditions for the workforce when they visit our network of producers.
-Completion of the training is monitored by the Group Compliance Manager.
+As a result, our wine buying team undertakes targeted training in Modern Slavery risk so that they are in a position to assess conditions for the workforce when they visit our network of producers.
+Completion of the training is monitored by the Group Compliance Manager, who also acts as the first point of contact for our buyers if they wish to discuss potential concerns.